• Skip to Content

 • B.S.B.AD.
 Accounting and M.S.
 Forensic and Fraud Examination

-• Have a cumulative 3.0 after the fall semester of your sophomore year,
+• Have a cumulative 3.0 after the fall semester of their sophomore year,

 • Have completed 24 undergraduate credits in residence,

-• Indicate your interest in the program by March of your sophomore year and approved for program admission by the beginning of your junior year, and
+• Indicate interest in the program by March of their sophomore year and been approved for program admission by the beginning of their junior year, and

 • Successfully complete the required courses.